Gratitude changes the brain. Therefore, gratitude changes everything.

 The more that we consciously identify and feel (and choose to share and express) what we’re grateful for on a regular basis, the more naturally we feel thankful for small things throughout the day because the brain will seek more of the reward system that is triggered by that release of happy hormones, particularly dopamine.

 This is when new neural pathways are created—we’re literally changing our brain to aid us in feeling better!
 This will seep into our memories, enabling us to remember the past through a lighter lens.
 This will naturally influence our present moment and positively impact our future because we will FEEL our past and future differently in the present!

 We’re actively exercising our brain and in doing so, generating physical, mental, and emotional benefits.

 A gratitude practice aids in changing the perspective through which we experience our inner worlds and the world around us.
-We begin to naturally identify more of the positive, taking an edge off of pessimism, crippling criticism, loathing of self or others, or in extreme circumstances, hopelessness.
+We begin to naturally identify more of the positive, taking an edge off of anger, pessimism, crippling criticism, loathing of self or others, or in extreme circumstances, hopelessness.

 No matter how down we may feel, there is always something to feel thankful for, which is the beauty in this practice.
 Even searching for something to feel thankful for is making positive changes in the brain.

 Gratitude can also act as a springboard for those low moments—it can be there to lift us from falling further into a downward spiral.
 It can then shine as light no matter the darkness we may face.
 That light will grow, shine bigger and brighter, through practice and persistence.